rcornwell/sims/README.md

+# Development Simulators.

 This is a working copy of my Burroughs B5500, KA10, KI10 and IBM7000 series simulators for SimH.

-B5500:
+# Burroughs B5500

 This is the same version as in the current simH source tree.
 It is working correctly as far as I am able to tell.
 It will currently run MCP XIII and XV.

-KA10 & KI10:
+# Dec KA10 & KI10

 These are still in the testing stages.
 Please report any issues that you find in them.

 The KA10 sim has successfully run Tops 10 5.03 and Tops 10 6.03.
-The KI10 sim has successfully passed the DBKA? through DBKE? diagnostics, KI10 will boot TOPS10, however it is still unstable.
+The KI10 sim has successfully run Tops 10 6.03
+Started adding support for KA10 to boot ITS

    Disk
-     RC10 RD10/RM10
+   * RC10 RD10/RM10
-     RP10 RP01/RP02/RP03
+   * RP10 RP01/RP02/RP03
-     RH10 RP04/RP06/RP07 (RP07 not supported under 6.03).
+   * RH10 RP04/RP06/RP07 (RP07 not supported under 6.03).
    Tape
-     TM10A or B
+   * TM10A or B
    Paper Tape
-     Punch
+   * Punch
-     Reader
+   * Reader
    DC10E terminal mux.

    The RP10 supports boot (actual hardware did not), by reading in Blocks 4-7 and transfering to the loaded value.
 RC10, RH10, TM10 support readin mode.

    Todo:
     RH10 TM03